Chucky/Charles Lee Ray

 Chucky's girlfriend from when he was human, Tiffany is the secondary antagonist of the next four films.
 Madly devoted to Chucky, she spent the next 10 years after the events of the first film searching for her lover in hope of reuniting with him.
 When she finally finds him, things eventually turn sour and Chucky ends up transferring her soul into a doll like him as revenge.
 Her and Chucky attempt to find human host for themselves while exploring their complicated relationship.

 - Affably Evil: In contrast to Chucky, Tiffany can be genuinely sweet and caring.
-She's concerned about Glen even before learning that he's her son.
+She admires Jesses love for Jade, and is concerned about Glen even before learning that he's her son.

 - Beauty Mark: Her human self has one just above her lip, and she draws it on her doll form in Bride.
 It's missing in Seed.

-- Berserk Button: While she kills for fun, she hates when people she has an affection for are treated like crap.
+- While she kills for fun, she hates when people she has an affection for are treated like crap.

 - When she catches a couple stealing the money she gave Jesse and Jade after they get married, she wastes no time killing them with a champagne bottle and a ceiling mirror.